 There is a set of standards you can use as a general guide, the Medical Disqualifying Ailments for Military Service form, but every waiver request is evaluated using several individual factors.
 No two waivers are alike.

-The Department of Defense (DOD) sets the medical standards for people wishing to join the U.S. Military.
-These standards are the same for all the Military branches, including the Coast Guard.
-(The Department of Homeland Security has agreed to use the same standards to make MEPS processing easier.
+The Department of Defense (DoD) sets the medical standards for people who wish to join the U.S. military.
+These standards are the same for all military branches, including the Coast Guard, as the Department of Homeland Security has agreed to use the same standards to make Military Entrance Processing Station (MEPS) processing easier.